tomaskovacik/BK8000L/README.md

 sendAPTData(String cmd); //construct string of APT+cmd and send it to serial port

-getNextEventFromBT(); //parse data send from module and send internal variales, call this periodicaly, to parse data received from module ASAP
+getNextEventFromBT(); //parse data send from module and set internal variales, call this periodicaly to parse data received from module ASAP

 PairingInit(); //initialize pairing mode